-With over 20 years of experience, emergency callouts and cost-efficient solutions, it’s no surprise that KD Drainage are one of the top trusted drainage companies throughout London and Kent.
+With over 20 years of experience in emergency water treatment callouts and cost-effective solutions, it’s no wonder Kent Drainage are seen asone of the top regarded drainage companies covering Surrey.

-We offer professional cesspit emptying, installation, servicing, cleaning, maintenance, and repairs to both domestic and commercial customers.
+We provide professional cesspool draining, installation, servicing, maintenance, and repairs to both residential and corporate clients.

-We install all types of foul drainage systems including septic tanks, cesspits, sewage treatment plants, soakaways, pump stations, soakaways and rainwater harvesting tanks to name a few.
+We construct all types of foul drainage systems including cesspits, cesspools, sewage treatment plants, soakaways, pumping stations, soakaways and rainwater harvesting tanks to name a few.

 - Cesspit Emptying

 - Cesspit Inspections